wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/manage-email-policies.md

 ### Apply email address policies to recipients by using the EAC
 1. In the EAC, go to **Mail flow > Email address policies**.
-2. Select the email address policy that you want to apply (one of the polciies with the status *Unapplied*).
+2. Select the email address policy that you want to apply (one of the policies with the status *Unapplied*).
 3. Click **Apply**.
 4. Click **Yes** on the warning message to apply the policy